uiua-lang/uiua/site/text/experimental.md

 The second function is a condition check.
 If it returns false, iteration ends early.

-This simple example folds while the number is `<` `10` is encountered.
+This simple example folds while the number is `<` `10`.
 Note that in most cases, it is likely faster to simply filter the array first and do a [reduce](/docs/reduce)
 ```uiua
 # Experimental!
 ∧(+|<10) ⊙0 [1 2 3 10 4 5]